TZstatsADS/Spring2018-Project1-leemingee/Logging.md

 ###### 01202018
 Also, the packages like topicmodels, tidytext are all build under R version 3.4.2

-I merge the two datasets and get four properties can be used for logistic regression or classification.
++ I merge the two datasets and get four properties can be used for logistic regression or classification.

++ Searched how to generate the jpg files automatically and make each speech a wordcloud